In the same section

-Innovate, apply great scientific principles, design original solutions, take into account multidisciplinary and multicultural dimensions, explore new areas of research, develop a professional citizen practice, ...
-There are a thousand and one reasons to become a civil engineer, but only one way to achieve this: to succeed in the five years of study that the training entails.
+Innovating, applying major scientific principles, designing original solutions, considering multidisciplinary and multicultural perspectives, exploring new research fields, developing a responsible professional practice… There are countless reasons to become a civil engineer, but only one way to get there: successfully completing the five years of study required by the program.

 Preliminary step: the examen spécial d'admission (in French only)

-The examen spécial d'admission allows you to access the studies of civil engineer.
+The examen spécial d'admission allows you to access the studies of civil engineering.
 As a legal obligation, it is organized by all the academic institutions of the French Community of Belgium offering studies in applied sciences.
 If successful, you can register in the establishment of your choice.
-In order to better prepare you for this event, l'École polytechnique de Bruxelles has scheduled classes during the school year and in August.
+To help you prepare as effectively as possible for this exam, l'École polytechnique de Bruxelles has scheduled classes during the school year and in August.

 First step : the Bachelor's degree (in French only)